-Everyone has a unconscious passive knowledge about such names, starts, celebrities, clichés, modern cultural places.
+Everyone has a unconscious passive knowledge about such names, stars, celebrities, clichés, city sights.
 But how do they picture such complex concepts?
 Picturing, imagine something is a great creative task.
 Hilliard invites his viewer the play an easy visual game.
 My projects count on the viewer almost as a equivalent participant in the process of completing the piece.